sul-dlss-labs/estimation/template.md

 - developers already know technologies (specify, e.g. javascript, React, Rails, terraform, whatever)

 ### Out of Scope
 Closely related work that this estimate does NOT include.
-It may or may not be helpful to have "stretch" goals.
+It may or may not be helpful to have "stretch" goals with optional associated estimates.
 Examples:

 - rebuilding the whole index from scratch (as opposed to incremental updates)
 - automating a task (plan is to do it manually at first)
-- providing a nice-to-have that is closely related (e.g. easy way for user to get list of all members in a group)
+- providing a nice-to-have that is closely related (e.g. easy way for user to get list of all members in a group; indexing another field; ...)

 ## Work To Do